 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-The municipality's policy is based on New Jersey Statutes requiring cash be deposited only in New Jersey based banking institutions that participate in the New Jersey Governmental Depository Protection Act (GUDPA) or in qualified investments established in New Jersey Statutes 40A:5-15.1(a) that are treated as cash equivalents.
+The District's policy is based on New Jersey Statutes requiring cash be deposited only in New Jersey based banking institutions that participate in the New Jersey Governmental Depository Protection Act (GUDPA) or in qualified investments established in New Jersey Statutes 40A:5-15.1(a) that are treated as cash equivalents.
 Under the act, all demand deposits are covered by the Federal Deposit Insurance Corporation (FDIC).
 Public funds owned by the District in excess of FDIC insured amounts are protected by GUDPA.
-However, GUDPA does not protect intermingled trust funds or fund that may pass to the District relative to the happening of a future condition.
-As of December 31, 2021, \$0 of the District's bank balance of \$25,715.89 was exposed to custodial credit risk.
+However, GUDPA does not protect intermingled trust funds such as salary withholdings or funds that may pass to the District relative to the happening of a future condition.
+As of December 31, 2022, \$0 of the District's bank balance of \$377,004 was exposed to custodial credit risk.